iskenderulgen/Sar-Image-Classification/README.md

 As you run the analysis u can easly follow the process using web-ui provided by spark in localhost.
 Also, one can limit the processor size and ram amount using spark-context to have variety of results under different environments.

 ## Versioning
+### version 0.1
+Basic data transformation conducted.
+Due to the structure of spark, data to be analyzed must be imported as one colum.
+Therefore, for RDD implementation we used trim/concat operations to convert 1x64 data to one column data.
+Data is labeled as pre processed, with that we reduces the extra labling time by merging this operation with pre processing.
+After pre processing, multiclass Naive-Bayes machine learning method implemented and valuated using 60-40 / 73-30 / 80-20 data random split ratios.
+Best Accuracy is measured as %84
+### Version 0.2
+To enhance analysis environment, we added one vs rest (OVR) machine learning approach based on Support Vector Machines.
+Due to Spark not having OVR Machine Learning method on RDD based brach, OVR model created from stracth.
+Accuracy measured using 60-40 / 73-30 / 80-20 data random split ratios.
+Accuracy was %100, %94, %50, %40, %30 with respect to 5 classes.
+Results showed us our implementation wast clever enough to classify images correctly.